 Me after finishing the Big Gay 10k

 Now, I live here in Oakland and am very involved in community activities.
-You may see me around Lake Merritt as I am on the Board of Directors of the Lake Merritt Institute and I often run with East Bay Front Runners and Walkers.
+You may see me around Lake Merritt as I am on the Board of Directors of the Lake Merritt Institute, am on the Measure DD oversight committee and I sometimes run with East Bay Front Runners and Walkers.
 I enjoy living where I work and am glad I can contribute to my community in a positive way.
 I also enjoy talking about science fiction, so if you take my classes, brush up on your pop culture!

 Where to find me on campus

 My office is in room B267, there is a schedule on the window which can direct you to where I may be.
-I am on campus Tuesdays & Thursdays by 9:30am and am usually in my office, B267.
-During the lunch hour I am usually in the BIOL 10 lab, B202.
-Wednesday afternoons you can probably find me in my office.
-Mondays and Fridays I can be around for meetings.
+I am on campus Monday-Friday.
+During the lunch hour on Tuesday and Thursday I am usually in the BIOL 10 lab, B202.
+Monday and Wednesday you can likely find me in my office by 11am.
+You can sometimes find me in the gym as well.
 If you need to contact me by phone, please call 464.3472 and leave me message or email me at firstname.lastname@example.org

 On campus activities

 I am pretty involved in activities on campus.
-I am the chair of the Laney College Curriculum Committee (http://www.laney.edu/wp/curriculum-committee), I sit on the Women’s Herstory Month Committee and I am the co-chair of the Sustainable Peralta Curriculum Committee.
-I work with Laney faculty to show movies that deal with issues of Sustainability (economic, societal and environment) and the role of science in society.
+I was the chair of the Laney College Curriculum Committee (http://www.laney.edu/wp/curriculum-committee), I sit on the Women’s Herstory Month Committee and the Sustainable Peralta Curriculum Committee.
 Let me know if you’re interested in helping with these groups.

 My teaching philosophy